jimthoburn/picture-gallery/README.markdown

 If you’d like to work locally instead of using Glitch–you can follow these steps to create images and data for your albums.

-1. Install Node 12.20.0 LTS or newer https://nodejs.org
+1. Install Node 14.15.3 LTS or newer https://nodejs.org

-_Note:_ The automated tests will only run with _Node 12.20.0_, presently.

 2. Install GraphicsMagick
 http://www.graphicsmagick.org